hugoocoto/hugoocoto/README.md

 ## Personal aspiration

-- Every tool used in daily workflow is written by myself
+- Every tool used in daily workflow was written by myself

 ## My dotfiles
 &emsp;